Unofficial Pluslife FAQ (EN)

 The exact chemical composition of the kit is not known.
 The manufacturer states that the buffer fluid is corrosive and contact with the skin should be avoided, and while brief contact is harmless, strongly recommends immediately washing off any spillage with water and soap.

-We recommend treating the kit like you would treat a strong household cleaner.
+We recommend treating the kit like you would treat a strong household cleaner that may be toxic.
 Use protective gloves and goggles, keep away from children and pets.

 Can I use the test cards beyond the expiration date?